-These condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standards ("IAS") 34 'Interim Financial Reporting' (IAS 34) using the same accounting policies as detailed in the Company's annual audited consolidated financial statements for the year ended December 31, 2023.
+These condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standards ("IAS") 34 'Interim Financial Reporting' (IAS 34) using the same accounting policies as detailed in the Company's annual audited consolidated financial statements for the year ended December 31, 2024.
 These condensed consolidated interim financial statements do not include all of the information required for full annual financial statements in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting and Interpretations Committee ("IFRIC").

-The condensed consolidated interim financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2023.
+The condensed consolidated interim financial statements have been prepared on a historical cost basis except for certain financial assets measured at fair value.
+In addition, these condensed consolidated interim financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+These condensed consolidated interim financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2024.

-The condensed consolidated interim financial statements were approved by the Company's Board of Directors and authorized for issue on May 15, 2024.
+The condensed consolidated interim financial statements were approved by the Company's board of directors (the "Board of Directors") and authorized for issue on May 15, 2025.